 Additional Capital Requirements.
 Expected working and other capital requirements are described in our 2019 Annual Report on Form 10-K in "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations."
-At March 29, 2020, there have been no material changes to our expected working and other capital requirements described in our 2019 Annual Report on Form 10-K. At March 29, 2020, \$1.4 billion was accrued related to two fines imposed by the EC (based on the exchange rate at March 29, 2020, including related foreign currency gains and accrued interest).
+We expect our capital expenditures to increase in the near term to support the increase in our manufacturing capacity needs for our internal fabrication facilities that manufacture RFFE modules and RF filter products, primarily resulting from the ramp in 5G devices.
+At June 28, 2020, other than changes disclosed in the "Notes to Condensed Consolidated Financial Statements" and "Liquidity and Capital Resources" in this Quarterly Report, there have been no material changes to our expected working and other capital requirements described in our 2019 Annual Report on Form 10-K. At June 28, 2020, \$1.4 billion was accrued related to two fines imposed by the EC (based on the exchange rate at June 28, 2020, including related foreign currency gains and accrued interest).
 We have provided financial guarantees in lieu of cash payment to satisfy the obligations while we appeal the EC's decisions.

 Further, regulatory authorities in certain jurisdictions are investigating and/or have investigated our business practices and instituted proceedings against us, including the lawsuit filed against us by the FTC in which a ruling was issued in favor of the FTC in May 2019, and they or other regulatory authorities may do so in the future.
 Additionally, certain of our direct and indirect customers and licensees, have pursued, and others may in the future pursue, litigation or arbitration against us related to our business.
 Unfavorable resolutions of one or more of these matters have had and could in the future have a material adverse effect on our business, revenues, results of operations, financial condition and cash flows.
-See "Notes to Condensed Consolidated Financial Statements, Note 5.
+See "Notes to Condensed Consolidated Financial Statements, Note 6.
 Commitments and Contingencies" and "Risk Factors" in this Quarterly Report.

 Although we expect future estimated operating cash flows to be adversely affected by the impact of COVID-19, most significantly through reduced QTL royalty revenues and QCT equipment revenues, we believe, based on our current business plan and the facts and factors known by us, our cash, cash equivalents and marketable securities, our expected cash flow generated from operations and our expected financing activities will satisfy our working and other capital requirements for at least the next 12 months.
-See "Risk Factors" in this Quarterly Report, including the Risk Factor entitled "The recent coronavirus (COVID-19) pandemic has had an adverse effect on our business and results of operations, and we expect its impact will increase, at least in the near term."
+See "Risk Factors" in this Quarterly Report, including the Risk Factor entitled "The recent coronavirus (COVID-19) pandemic has had an adverse effect on our business and results of operations, and we expect its impact will continue, at least in the near term."